 You may not think that your belongings are worth very much, but once you add up the cost of all of your electrical goods, clothes, jewellery and other practical items and luxuries, you may have more than you think.

-Find out how building up a no claims discount could help you save money on your home insurance
+Building up a no claims discount can help you save money on your home and contents insurance

-Learn about the difference between buildings and contents insurance, and learn how to save on insuring your building.
+Learn about the difference between buildings and contents insurance, and compare building and property insurance quotes from leading providers

-Read our guide to insuring a shed or garage and what factors to consider when buying home contents insurance or buildings insurance
+Read our guide to insuring a shed or garage when buying your home contents insurance or buildings insurance policy

-Find out about accidental damage cover and what it typically covers and excludes
+Find out about accidental damage insurance cover, what is typically covered and what is excluded

 Learn about the different between buildings and contents insurance, and learn how to save on insuring your belongings.

 This add-on allows you to cover items up to a certain value for loss or damage outside of the home.
 For example, if you use your laptop on the go and it is damaged or stolen while outside of your home, you could claim to replace it if you have away from home cover.
 You can also cover your mobile phone this way, but it may be most cost-effective to consider gadget insurance.